junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 They finish examining all the footages that cover the roads heading east out of the block by the time the sky is turning lighter .

-Dean throws himself into the bed, not even having enough strength to take off his shirt or turn off the light.
+Dean throws himself into the bed, not even having enough energy to take off his shirt or turn off the light.

 His bedside lamp flickers once and goes out by itself.